This Product is discontinued, please refer to the Alternatives shown below under Similar Products or contact us

 The spectral sensitivity range from 200 nm to 525 nm enables the precise irradiance measurement in the ultraviolet to blue wavelength range.
 Even the long-wave spectral component of UVA LEDs, which typically range up to approximately 490 nm, is completely captured.
 In particular, applications in UV or Blue Light curing and trends in the use of shortwave LEDs down to the UVC range are supported with this wide spectral range.

-When samples are diffusely irradiated, correct measurement of the angle-dependent irradiance requires a cosine field of view function of the instrument.
+When measuring extended light sources, correct measurement of the angle-dependent irradiance requires a cosine corrected field of view function of the instrument.
 In addition, the distance of the sensor to the irradiance reference plane must be as small as possible.
 With a height of only 12 mm and precise cosine field of view (low f2), the BTS256-UV measuring instruments are among the thinnest spectroradiometers on the market that are suitable for the precise measurement of absolute irradiance.

 Stray light and dark signal both have a significant influence on measurement results of UV spectroradiometers with CCD or CMOS array sensors.
 Stray light is always critical if the emission spectrum of UV lamps has a long-wave component (VIS to IR), which leads to stray light in the actual measuring range of the device.
 The intensity of stray light in the UV range can easily exceed the intensity of the actual measurement signal and thus lead to considerable measurement errors.
 In contrast, dark signals are caused by operating temperature fluctuations during hand-held use and by the variation of integration times required for the measurement of differing irradiance levels.